w28ahmad/mula-backend/README.md

 # TODOs:

+- Docker container works:
+  - Connection is not working
+  - CHECK IF THE BACKEND CODE WORKS WHEN RUNNING THE JAR FILE LOCALLY!!!

 - Add more questions
   - Maybe: Add a better way to input questions that is faster
   - Add support for diagrams using AWS buckets key value store